-A student may change advisors if all faculty members involved agree.
+A student may change advisors if the current advisor and the new advisor both agree.
 Only the PLC is able to change students' advisors in the university system, so students must notify the PLC when they have identified their advisors, even if it is the DGS.
 Students must have an advisor on record before they can submit their GDP.